drufball/layered-apis/README.md

 ## Styling and UI-component layered APIs

-Several potentially good layered APIs, including the [infinite list component](https://github.com/domenic/infinite-list-study-group), are UI components.
+Several potentially good layered APIs, including the [infinite virtual list component](https://github.com/domenic/infinite-list-study-group), are UI components.
 Such components should generally come with minimal styling—at least as minimal, if not more, than existing standard HTML UI components.
 It would not be appropriate to encode a specific UI styling, like Material Design (Google) or Cupertino (Apple), into the layered APIs.

 At the same time, layered APIs should be extremely styleable: authors should be able to make them fit into their pages, ideally with only CSS modifications.
 In the current landscape, this will require care; e.g. we cannot over-use shadow DOM, since it cannot be styled inside.
 In the future, [CSS shadow parts](https://tabatkins.github.io/specs/css-shadow-parts/) will greatly help with this.

 That said, it’s important that built in UI components on the platform look and feel good by default.
 So there’s an open problem we’ll have to figure out for how UI components should be themed by default such that they can be consistent with OS-specific expectations.
-We can avoid dealing with this problem by starting with UI components that have no visual aspect to them (e.g. infinite list, which has no expectations, vs. new form controls, which do).
+We can avoid dealing with this problem by starting with UI components that have no visual aspect to them (e.g. virtual list, which has no expectations, vs. new form controls, which do).